20 Criminally Underrated Films of 2018

 20. Wrath Of Silence | Xin Yukun | China

-The deafening silence of the mute protagonist echoes the rampant corruption and conservatism of China that has slowly snipped the light of hope away from the working class, pushed them in deep darkness, the pitch black of a coal mine deep within the womb of earth with no light and no comfort, a black that even absorbs hope.
+The deafening silence of the mute protagonist echoes the rampant corruption and conservatism in China that has slowly snipped the light of hope away from the working class.
+It has pushed them in deep darkness.
+Like the pitch black of a coal mine deep within the womb of earth with no light and no comfort, a black that even absorbs hope.
 Set amidst the backdrop of the dead mountains of Baotou, an industrial city in Mongolia, where the intense mining of natural mineral resources has transformed the mountainside pasturelands into an inhospitable, dry & lifeless desert, a wasteland.

 19. A Prayer Before Dawn | Jean-Stéphane Sauvaire | UK

 Anchored by Joe Cole’s staggering performance, heart-wrenching ‘A Prayer before dawn’ lands a violent punch in your gut, kicks in your balls, and leaves you unsettled after the end credit rolls.
 The film is as good as black and white, without the shades of grey, no metaphors; An English guy caught by police for an illegal possession of a gun and arrested, put up for three years in a Thai jail that could softly be described as hell.

 Similar Read to Underrated Films of 2018 : 20 Criminally Underrated Films of 2019

 Billy is locked in a kind of a jail where survival matters, every day is a struggle unless you can trade cigarettes, and let powerful men use your body.
 Billy is often throttled and cornered by Thai inmates, making him a soft target.
 Your heart goes out for him.
 Billy finds hope when he learns about Thai boxing tournament in the jail.
 He does manage to get into a Boxing team, that brings some concession to his bleak life.

 18. Golden Exits | Alex Ross Perry | USA